Trends

 It all starts when you become pregnant.
 A wonderful thing is happening: you are baking a mini-baby.
 But at the same time, you are somewhat losing control over your body.
 You are sharing it with said mini-baby, which is a strange experience.
 You also start developing symptoms you never had before, such as morning sickness, sudden and unexplainable food aversions and cravings, extreme tiredness, mood swings… Being pregnant is a tough job and can be difficult physically and mentally.
 I compared it to going through puberty all over again!

 But after the baby is born, you do get your body back… right?
 Ah ah, not so fast!
 If you are breastfeeding, you will be lending a boob or two for a little while.
-It also takes time for your period to come back, for your baby belly to disappear, for the uterus to shrink back to its normal size, for any dull birth pain to ease.
+It also takes time for your period to come back, for your baby belly to disappear, for the uterus to shrink back to its normal size, and for any dull birth pain to ease.
 Don’t expect all that to happen overnight and all at once—every woman and every body is different.
 I had it easy at the postpartum stage and my body recovered very fast but postpartum issues can be understated.

 Easier said than done.

 During the first few weeks, establishing a routine is mission impossible.
 The baby will eat whenever he feels like it and sleep whenever he wants to.
 On the plus side, there is never a dull moment and you are kept on your toes.
-On the downside, you are tired, you’d love to be able to find time to eat or sleep without being interrupted for a feeding and you can’t wait to get out of the house to see if the world is still spinning.
+On the downside, you are tired, you’d love to be able to find time to eat or sleep without being interrupted for feeding and you can’t wait to get out of the house to see if the world is still spinning.

 At first, some days are perfect and some days are awful.
-And good luck trying to figure out what triggers these hellish day: the baby can be hungrier than usual because of a growth spur, moody because of the weather (Mark went crazy during Hurricane Sandy!) or because he is overtired, because the parents are stressed out, because the snow is white and the sky is blue—who knows.
+And good luck trying to figure out what triggers these hellish days: the baby can be hungrier than usual because of a growth spurt, moody because of the weather (Mark went crazy during Hurricane Sandy!) or because he is overtired, because the parents are stressed out, because the snow is white and the sky is blue—who knows.

 Once you eliminated the obvious reasons (hunger, tiredness, sickness) you are left alone trying to figure out why the baby won’t calm down.